JoshOrndorff/recipes/text/3-entrees/storage-api/cache.md

 _[`pallets/storage-cache`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/storage-cache)_

-Calls to runtime storage have an associated cost.
-With this in mind, multiple calls to storage values should be avoided when possible.
+Calls to runtime storage have an associated cost and developers should strive to minimize the number of calls.

 ```rust, ignore
 decl_storage! {